SmileML-Engineering/FRST/README.md

 | Images | [drive]( https://drive.google.com/file/d/1YcEHfZ-n7Ifvx9NoLIgiEwwog3n63puW/view?usp=sharing ) | 7 Gb |
 | Training Dataframes | [drive](https://drive.google.com/file/d/1dX28L0Uvb-TQEkwC8RZOTPvm-Ra5vd0j/view?usp=sharing ) | 0.5 Mb |
 | Triplet Dataframes | soon to be released | 5 Mb|

+## Acknowledgements
+This dataset was created and distributed by Smile-ML Inc. for non-commercial purposes.
+The creation of this version of the dataset would not have been possible without the amazing work and permissive licenses of the team at Epic Games.
+Images were created using both the Unreal Engine 5 and Metahuman technologies they developed.